Theory of Quarkonia as Probes for Deconfinement: Theoretical Developments

 The Duke-MIT approach considered the hierarchy $M\gg r^{-1} \gg T, \Lambda_{\rm QCD}$ and the quantum optical limit.
 Using the OQS framework, a Boltzmann equation can be derived from first principles in the semiclassical limit, for which quantum corrections can also be obtained~\cite{Yao:2020eqy}.
 The derivation shows that both the dissociation rate and the recombination contribution can be written in a factorized way: They contain a piece that only depends on the wavefunctions of the bound and unbound $Q\bar{Q}$ pair and a piece that only depends on the medium properties, which is the chromoelectric correlator to be defined later.
 This generalizes the perturbative calculations mentioned above for the $2\leftrightarrow 2$ and $2\leftrightarrow 3$ processes to all orders and the chromoelectric correlator can be interpreted as a generalized gluon distribution, see e.g., Fig.~1 of Ref.~\cite{Nijs:2023dbc}.

 The Boltzmann equation for quarkonium has been coupled with that for open heavy quarks to study quarkonium thermalization~\cite{Yao:2017fuc} and production in heavy ion collisions~\cite{Yao:2020xzw}.
-The calculation results agree well with the experimental data on the $R_{AA}$ of $\Upsilon(nS)$.
+The calculation results for the $R_{AA}$ of $\Upsilon(nS)$ agree well with experimental data.